-First- or upper second-class degree/ normally masters at merit level, or an equivalent standard in other qualifications approved by the University in a cognate discipline.
+First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in English, modern languages, or a cognate discipline

 Months of entry